LEVA Level 3: The Principles of Forensic Video/Image Compare and Contrast

 Course Location: The course will be hosted by the Nottinghamshire Police and held in partnership at Nottingham Trent University, School of Science & Technology, Clifton Lane, Nottingham NG11 8NS.

-Course Overview: Photographic/Video Comparison focuses on the science of comparing known objects, vehicles, clothing and humans with CCTV images of questioned objects, vehicles, clothing and humans.
+Course Overview: The Principles of Forensic Video/Image and Contrast focuses on the science of comparing known objects, vehicles, clothing and humans with CCTV images of questioned objects, vehicles, clothing and humans.
 The process of cataloguing class characteristics and unique characteristics found in questioned evidence is examined in detail.
 Using the latest imaging technologies, students are exposed to an advanced scientific workflow for the hands-on analysis of video evidence, comparative chart production, criminal-case report writing and courtroom presentation.

 Public Safety Price is just USD $1,675!